Melissa Etheridge: 1982–1992: Road to rock stardom

-1993–1995: Yes I Am
+1993–1995: Yes I Am and Your Little Secret

 In January 1993, Etheridge came out publicly as a lesbian.
 On September 21, 1993, she released Yes I Am, which became her mainstream breakthrough album.
 Co-produced with Hugh Padgham, Yes I Am spent 138 weeks on the Billboard 200 charts and peaked at No. 15.
-It scored two mainstream hits: "Come to My Window" and her only Billboard Top 10 single, "I'm the Only One", which also hit #1 on Billboard's Adult Contemporary chart.
+It scored two mainstream hits: "Come to My Window" and her only Billboard Top 10 single, "I'm the Only One", which also hit No. 1 on Billboard's Adult Contemporary chart.
 Yes I Am earned a RIAA certification of 6× platinum.

-Etheridge earned her second Grammy for Best Rock Vocal Performance, Female for her single "Come to My Window", based on an unsettling scene in the Pavarotti film, "Yes, Giorgio".
+Etheridge earned her second Grammy for Best Rock Vocal Performance, Female for her single "Come to My Window".
 She also garnered two additional nominations in the Best Rock Song category for "I'm the Only One" and "Come to My Window", losing to Bruce Springsteen's "Streets of Philadelphia".

 In 1993, Etheridge boycotted playing shows in Colorado over its passage of Amendment 2.

 Also in 1994, she was honored by VH-1 for her work with the AIDS organization L.A.
 Shanti.
-During the televised occasion, she highlighted the appearance with a performance of "I'm the Only One" and a duet with Sammy Hagar covering The Rolling Stones' song, "Honky Tonk Woman."
+During the televised occasion, she highlighted the appearance with a performance of "I'm the Only One" and a duet with Sammy Hagar covering The Rolling Stones' song, "Honky Tonk Women."

-The album's fifth single, "If I Wanted To", debuted in February 1995 on the Billboard Hot 100 at No. 25, the highest debut for a single in 1995.
+The album's fifth single, "If I Wanted To", debuted on the Billboard Hot 100 at No. 25 in February 1995 and peaked at No. 16 later that March.

 The success of Yes I Am helped increase sales of Etheridge's earlier albums.
 In 1995, Melissa Etheridge earned a RIAA certification of 2× platinum, while Never Enough earned a RIAA certification of platinum.

 Etheridge's follow-up to Yes I Am was the successful Your Little Secret (1995).
 The album was not as well received by critics as Etheridge's prior recordings.
 Featuring a lead single of the same name, Your Little Secret is the highest-charting album of Etheridge's career, having reached No. 6 on the Billboard album charts; however, the album spent only 41 weeks on the chart.
-The album produced two Top 40 singles "I Want to Come Over" (Billboard #22, RPM #1) and "Nowhere to Go" (Billboard #40) and earned a RIAA certification of 2× platinum.
+The album produced two Top 40 singles "I Want to Come Over" (Billboard No. 22, RPM No. 1) and "Nowhere to Go" (Billboard No. 40) and earned a RIAA certification of 2× platinum.